 Unprecedented urban development, at mach speed, cannot be fueled by rice farming.
 Moreover, where limited energy resources are likely to cause the relatively stable American economy to contract in due course, fuel shortages compounded by widespread rebellion amongst poor, gentrified and disaffected farmers are clearly sowing the seeds of China’s economic destruction.

-I fear, however, that the CPC’s Sisyphean efforts to stem this inexorable tide of proletarian rebellion will make the massacre at Tiananmen Square look like a Sunday picnic.
+The government will continually mount Sisyphean efforts to keep this cauldron of tensions from boiling over.
+But I fear this will lead inexorably to a crackdown that will make the massacre at Tiananmen Square look like a Sunday picnic.

 “Both our children have left the village to work in the cities.
 The central government leaders just care about themselves – not about the masses, not about the people.
 The local officials only pay attention to the one child policy, so that they can collect fines from those who have more than one child.
 If families don’t have enough money to pay, they take things from their houses.
 If we become sick this will be a disaster for the family.”

 Note: Many delegates at the recent Montreal Global Warming Summit (including former U.S. President Bill Clinton) berated the United States for doing so little to curb the emission of greenhouse gases into the atmosphere.
 Meanwhile, another combustible side effect of China’s rapid development is its emission of greenhouse gases that makes what the U.S. emits look like the relatively harmless smoke from one puff of a cigarette!